 Place your pans in a cool, dry place.
 It is wise to add paper towels to separate cookware from lids.
 The air flow will keep the pans from souring.

-Beat the Rust
+How to Beat the Rust on Cast Iron

 Unfortunately, cast can sometimes be forgotten in the pantry for long periods of time.
 The result is rust.
 Rubbing with steel wool will loosen most rust.
 For tough jobs, use an air or sand blaster.

-|A cast iron conditioner Great for cast iron Dutch ovens, grates, griddles, or burners.
+|A cast iron conditioner Great for cast iron Dutch ovens, grates, griddles, or burners.|

 Re-seasoning will bring your cast iron back to life.
 Wash your pots with warm, soapy water—just this one time.
 Then dry very well.
 Rub vegetable oil over the entire surface—bottom and handles, too.
 Turn the pot upside down on a rack in your oven and bake for an hour at 400 degrees.
 Repeat the process until it takes on the glossy sheen that gives cast iron its nonstick and rust prevention properties.